A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Methods

 Following \cite{mazzola}, we use the Vernissage dataset \citep{vernissage1, vernissage2} to train an Improved model for the Addressee Estimation task (IAE model).
 To the best of our knowledge, the Vernissage dataset is one-of-a-kind and designed specifically for solving the task of addressee classification in human-robot interaction.
 The dataset contains recordings of multi-party conversations from the robot's point of view.
 In each conversation, one robot and two human participants are engaging in a conversation about paintings on the wall.
 The conversations are manually labeled with the relative position of the addressee from the robot's point of view.
 The possible labels are ROBOT, RIGHT, LEFT, GROUP, and NO-LABEL.

 To consistently compare with the baseline \citep{mazzola}, we only use the conversation parts in which ROBOT, RIGHT, or LEFT is the target.
-We also follow the same data pre-processing.
-The view from the robot's camera is split into two parallel data streams (face images and body-pose vectors), which serve as an input to the network and later are merged to form a combined representation.
+We also follow the same data pre-processing and data augmentation.
+To fully leverage the Vernissage dataset, we further augment the input images using commonly recognized techniques.
+It involves diversifying the lightning conditions (slight changes in brightness, contrast, saturation, and hue), applying spatial changes (rotation and crop), and blurring the images.
+The exact ranges for each of the data augmentation methods are detailed in Tab.~\ref{tab:hyperparameters}.
+The view from the robot's camera is split into two parallel data streams (face images and body-pose vectors), which serve as input to the network and later are merged to form a combined representation.

-We perform a hyper-parameter search (see details in the Appendix) to explore the achievable prediction accuracy on the given task.
-We always keep one of the 10 interactions included in the dataset for testing and perform 9-fold cross-validation on the remaining 9 interactions.
-This cross-validation performance (weighted according to the number of sequences in individual interactions) is being optimized.

-After choosing all the hyper-parameters, we train a network on nine conversations and test with the remaining one.
-This is repeated ten times (for all possibilities of the test set).
-To calculate the final F1 score, we average the results across classes (weighted by the number of samples in the given class) and then across the 10 trials according to the number of sequences in the test sets.

-Our chosen IAE model improves the current SOTA while significantly reducing the number of trainable parameters $\approx$135 folds (from 91,706,749 to 677,623).
-This is achieved mainly by reducing the number of output neurons from the convolutional neural network (CNN) processing the facial information.
-Furthermore, we replace the convolution on body-pose vectors with fully connected layers.
+The model from \citep{mazzola} is further modified by reducing the number of output neurons from the convolutional neural network (CNN) processing the facial information.
+Also, we replace the convolution on body-pose vectors with fully connected layers.
 The output dimensionality is chosen to make the length of the outputs from face and pose models similar, allowing for more sophisticated data-fusion methods.
+Thanks to these modifications, our IAE model improves the current SOTA while significantly reducing the number of trainable parameters $\approx$135 folds (from 91,706,749 to 677,623).